mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 ### Accessing the Database console via Teleport

-> Note: It is not required, but it is easier to be logged in to Okta already before starting

 1. Authenticate to the Teleport server
 2. Unless using read only access in staging, request approval for the database role that you need
 3. Log in to the database with the appropriate database user